 Purchasing your shade sail

-There are certain things to keep in mind when you’re selecting the perfect shade sail for your needs.
+There are certain things to keep in mind when you’re selecting the perfect quality shade sail for your needs.
 Here are the most important ones:

-- Ensure your shade sail is made with wire around the side, rather than webbing.
+- Ensure your shade sail is made with stainless steel wire around the side, rather than webbing.
 This is because webbing can shrink.
 Since the fabric doesn’t shrink, the shrinking of the wire can cause the shade sail to sag.

 Shade sail use ideas

-Shade sails are nothing if not versatile.
+These are nothing if not versatile.
 Here are some super handy ways you can put your shade sail to good use:

-Shade sails and hammocks are the perfect pair.
+Sails and hammocks are the perfect pair.

 A shade sail in the garden can not only shelter (partially, at least) your outdoor furniture from the elements, but it provides shade and protection for you and your guests, so you can enjoy the garden any time of day.